 "only" won 104 regular-season games, but started the season 35-5 and ended it with a 7-1 postseason

-The next three teams on the list, the '08 Rays
+The next two teams on the list, the '08 Rays

-Yankees were certainly very good teams, winning 97, 95, and 97 games, respectively.
+Yankees were certainly very good teams, winning 97 games apiece.
 But I was sort of expecting teams with no "holes" to do a bit better than that.

-Then there's the seventh team on the list: the real "one of these things is not like the other" team here.
+Then there's the sixth team on the list: the real "one of these things is not like the other" team here.
 The 1966 Pirates

 were above average at every position, with three positions being manned by Hall